dgadiraju/itversity-boxes/centos7spark/README.md

 In case you don't have enough resources to practice, you can sign up for our [labs](https://labs.itversity.com).

+## Starting Virtual Machine

+Here are the instructions to start Virtual Machine.

+* Make sure you are inside the folder `centos7spark`.
+* Run `vagrant up` to bring up the Virtual Machine.
+* You can connect to Virtual Machine by saying `vagrant ssh`.
+* By default you will be logged in as user `vagrant`.
+* Most of the stuff in the virtual machine are owned by `vagrant`.
+* `vagrant` can sudo as root and can perform any task in the virtual machine.

 ## Starting Services

 Here are the instructions to start the services.